EagleHawk/aws-s3-nodejs-curd-operation/README.md

     node s3bucketOP.js addbucket --help

+You can also check out the sample movie.

+    ../sampleMovies/s3-bucket-crud-ops.mov

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.